Musicology·A Field Guide

 Open →

 VII.
 Flashcards (SRS) — 127 cards · VIII.
 Bookshelf — a personal shelf · IX.
-Schenkerian Reduction — Urlinie, Bassbrechung, slider from foreground to Ursatz.
-All nine, indexed →
+Schenkerian Reduction — Urlinie, Bassbrechung, slider from foreground to Ursatz · X. Twelve-Tone Matrix — Babbitt's 12×12 with discrete trichords, hexachords, and combinatoriality.
+All ten, indexed →

 II The Briefing ~6,000 words · eleven sections